npmcdn-to-unpkg-bot/nygeog.github.com/_posts/2015-08-17-postgis-geoprocessing-in-cartodb-buffer.markdown

 tags: postgis cartodb buffer sql
 ---

 Note: This post was mostly written in early June.
+Summer has been busy.

 As part of my attempts to increasingly leverage PostGIS into my workflow, I'll be posting some pretty basic how-to's so I can better understand geoprocessing with SQL.
 One of the most rudimentary geoprocessing tasks is to construct a buffer.
 So I figured I'd tackle this one first.